It may seem trivial (or beside the point) to focus of such a thing as Noam Chomsky's attitude towards soccer and soap operas.

-Chomsky has also resurrected the Frankfurt School's notion of 'the culture industry' in which, this time, Marxist snobbery, arrogance and gross simplifications are aimed not at Chomsky's hated soaps and soccer, but primarily at jazz and television generally.
-More specifically, Theodore Adorno said that the 'paradise offered by the culture industry is the same old drudgery'.
+Chomsky has also resurrected the Frankfurt School's notion of 'the culture industry' in which, that time, Marxist/Leftist snobbery, arrogance and gross simplifications are aimed not at Chomsky's hated soaps and soccer; but primarily at jazz and television generally.
+More specifically, Theodore Adorno said that the

 All this demonstrates the totalitarian - or 'totalist' (as hip philosophers put it) - mindset of Chomsky; regardless of the debates which can be had about his parallel commitments to totalitarian ideologies, systems and regimes.

-I'm not the only person to have taken umbrage to Chomsky's extreme and totalist critiques of soccer.
+I'm not the only person to have taken umbrage with Chomsky's extreme and totalist critiques of soccer.
 Giles Harvey, of The New Yorker, responded to Chomsky with these words:

 “... the idea that sport is a meaningless activity beneath the intelligence of ordinary human beings is condescending at best.
 Sport, like art, sweetens life; whether they realize it or not, it is probably the source of many people’s notions of beauty, solidarity, and greatness.”

-On the other hand, Britain's very own Marxist member of the Establishment, Professor Terry Eagleton.
-Writing in the 'progressive' British newspaper, The Guardian, he wrote:
+On the other hand, take Britain's very own Marxist member of the Establishment, Professor Terry Eagleton.
+Writing in the 'progressive' British newspaper, the Guardian, he wrote: